benber86/analytics_proposal/README.md

 - **Benny**: Back-end development, Subgraph development & maintenance, Management and liaison with other teams within the DAO and integrating protocols
 - **Philipp**: Back-end development, DevOps

-## Vision and specifications
+## Long term vision and specifications

 ### 1. Dedicated analytics platform

 Unlike other AMMs like <a href="https://info.uniswap.org/">Uniswap</a> or <a href="https://dune.com/balancerlabs">Balancer</a>, Curve does not have a dedicated analytics page.
 DeFi-wide analytics platforms like <a href="https://defillama.com/protocol/curve">Defi Llama</a> and community sites focused on the Curve ecosystem like <a href="https://llama.airforce/">Llama Airforce</a> do provide valuable data about Curve, but this situation nonetheless has severe limitations.
-Namely, the analytics focus on high level metrics (TVL, Volume) but lack the level of depth required for the proper management of the pools (parameter setting, protocol design decisions for future pools).
+Namely, the analytics focus on high level metrics (TVL, Volume) but often lack the level of depth required for the proper management of the pools (parameter setting, protocol design decisions for future pools).
 The spread of information accross multiple websites, few of which are focused solely on Curve, also hinders discoverability.
-To solve these problems we offer to build a dedicated platform for Curve analytics at curvemonitor.com,that provides both high level and more detailed metrics.
-It will offer a one-stop-shop for all information and data related to Curve pools, increasing discoverability.
+To solve these problems we offer to build a dedicated platform for Curve analytics at curvemonitor.com, that provides both high level and more detailed metrics.
+It will offer a one-stop-shop for all information and data related to Curve pools.

 We have developed an MVP for what a future dashboard would look like for a standard Curve pool.
-This real-time dashboard allows allows users to follow trading activity, including miner extractable value (MEV) activity, monitor the historical performance of the pool by displaying assets balances, price fluctuations, and bonding curves.
+This **real-time dashboard allows allows users to follow trading activity, including miner extractable value (MEV) activity, monitor the historical performance of the pool by displaying assets balances, price fluctuations, and bonding curves**.
+The real time dashboard has already proved its usefulness when it **helped identify the transaction that eventually led to the recovery of $152 millions** from the Wormhole hacker (Link once news is released).
 We are committed to working closely with the Curve core team and the research and risk team to continue improving and enhancing these dashboards.

 Our current roadmap for improvements is as follows: